gamingwithevets/000exefix/README.md

 # Backstory
-On May 11, 2015, YouTuber [FlyTech Videos](youtube.com/FlyTechVideos) posted a [creepypasta video](https://www.youtube.com/watch?v=MHlvjC6yOtM) of **000.exe**, a computer virus.
+On May 11, 2015, YouTuber [FlyTech Videos](youtube.com/FlyTechVideos) posted a [creepypasta video](https://www.youtube.com/watch?v=MHlvjC6yOtM) of **000.exe**, a Windows computer virus.
 The video gained a lot of attention that FlyTech decides to release it publicly for users to try out.
 ## FlyTech's policy
 In his [000.exe Making Of video](https://www.youtube.com/watch?v=e_TYnADDsLQ), FlyTech writes: